-The Declared Fire Danger Period for Horsham North has ended.
+The Declared Fire Danger Period for Horsham North will begin from Monday 22 November.

-The Declared Fire Danger Period for Horsham South has ended.
+The Declared Fire Danger Period for Horsham South will begin from Monday 29 November.

 See maps below: